ansellum/sshell/REPORT.md

 from the skeletron provided at `/home/cs150jp/public/p1/sshell.c` on the CSIF
 systems.

-The most important part of this function is the while statement that
+The most important parts of this function are to create a directory stack using
+the custom StringStack data type, and the while statement that calls
-calls `prepareExternalFunction()` every loop and runs until the program receives
+`prepareExternalFunction()` every loop and runs until the program receives a
-a signal to stop.
+signal to stop.

 ## Prepare External Process (The Controller)